BrooksIan/PhoenixDotNet/README.md

 **Notes:**
 - The ODBC driver is automatically installed when using Docker
+- If ODBC driver installation fails, you can manually install it using `./install_odbc.sh` (copy the RPM file to `/tmp/phoenix-odbc.rpm` first)
 - The connection string uses `Host=` instead of `Server=` (Hortonworks driver requirement)
 - **Important**: ODBC connectors must be downloaded with a Cloudera subscription
 - For Docker build and ODBC configuration setup, see [Documentation/SETUP.md](Documentation/SETUP.md)